06th July 2020

 Curriculum Lead and experienced primary teacher, Adam Newman, reflects on the current issue of teacher workload and offers practical tips for busy teachers.
-He describes how the Cornerstones Curriculum has helped reduce workload at his school, Farmillo Primary in Nottinghamshire.
+He describes how the Cornerstones Curriculum has helped reduce workload at his school, Farmilo Primary in Nottinghamshire.

-I have to admit; I feel nervous about the recent agenda around teacher workload.
+I must admit; I feel nervous about the recent agenda around teacher workload.
 For a start, there is a misconception around what we mean by ‘teacher workload’ and what constitutes work that is unnecessary or ‘over and above’ what the job should entail.
 You only have to look at Twitter and the education press to see the varying opinions on this topic.

 We also have an issue with public perception.
 Teachers do not like to be seen as professionally ‘work- shy’, and we resent comments such as ‘you get so much holiday!’ (can you hear my teeth grinding as I type?).
 In 10 years of teaching, I have never worked with a work-shy teacher, but I have met countless teachers who are disenchanted by doing work with little or no value that prevents them doing the work that matters: the work for their pupils, their school and its community.